stigwue/stigwue/README.md

 * What are you up to now?

 Sufficiently advanced technology is indistinguishable from magic.
-How is working at making magic possible sound?
+How does "working at making magic possible" sound?